ibm-cloud-docs/watsonxdata/ingest_spark_deltalake.md

 # Migrating data from Delta Lake to Iceberg tables
 {: #ingest_spark_deltalake}

 You can migrate data from Delta Lake tables to Iceberg tables in {{site.data.keyword.lakehouse_full}} by using the Spark ingestion UI.
-This flow enables you to select source Delta Lake tables, map them to target Iceberg tables, and configure migration jobs.
+This is an **in-place migration** where the underlying Parquet data files remain unchanged, and only the table format metadata is converted from Delta Lake to Iceberg.
+{: shortdesc}

+This migration process converts Delta Lake table metadata to Iceberg format without moving or copying the underlying Parquet data files.
+The migration:

+- Preserves the existing Parquet data files in their original location
+- Creates new Iceberg metadata that references the same data files
+- Maintains data integrity while enabling Iceberg-specific features

+This approach provides a fast and storage-efficient migration path from Delta Lake to Iceberg.

 ## Before you begin
 {: #ingest_spark_deltalake1}